 Viña Errazuriz also has interests in the Maipo Valley in the shape of its Viñedo Chadwick vineyard.
 Visits to this celebrated family producer are, like the company’s wine production, based in the valley where it has the majority of its production, Aconcagua, however, a drive of roughly 90 minutes north of Santiago.
 The company’s impressive visitor center in Panquehue hosts a restaurant and wine shop, and offers a range of tours through the vineyards, and underground cellars, with options for wine and food matching over lunch (www.errazuriz.com).

 Valparaíso and the Casablanca Valley

-If Matetic is one of the highlights of the 15 participating wineries in the well-organized Casablanca Ruta del Vino (www.rutadelvinodecasablanca.cl) is Casas del Bosque (www.casasdelbosque.cl), which has one of Chile’s best winery restaurants, Tanino, and offers bike rides and trekking up to a point with panoramic views of the surrounding vineyards, with or without picnic accompaniment.
+If Matetic is one of the highlights of the 15 participating wineries in the well-organized “Casablanca Ruta del Vino” (www.rutadelvinodecasablanca.cl), another is Casas del Bosque, which has one of Chile’s best winery restaurants (Tanino) and offers bike rides and trekking up to a viewpoint (mirador) with panoramic views of the surrounding vineyards with or without picnic accompaniment.